 Spring is a PhD student with a clinical focus in Neuropsychology.
 She received a BA in psychology with a minor in English, and spent 8 years as a certified public high school educator teaching classes in English, psychology, and sociology, and was honored as a Coca-Cola Educator of Distinction.
 Spring’s research interests include cognitive decline due to traumatic brain injury, stroke, or dementia, and rehabilitation of cognitive abilities after neurological insult.
-Currently she is an extern at Loma Linda Medical Center East Campus providing assessment, rehabilitation, and brief psychotherapy for an inpatient and outpatient population.
 In addition, Spring provides educational community presentations on epilepsy development, recognition, and first-aid through the Epilepsy Support Network of Orange County.

 Pamela is a doctoral candidate in the clinical psychology program with a neuropsychology concentration.
 In 2014, she received her master of arts degree from Loma Linda University.
 She is currently working on her thesis that observes the effects of a proton radiation and a pomegranate enriched-diet.
-She is also currently conducting therapy and assessments with clients at the Behavioral Health Institute.
 She is involved in Dr. Richard Hartman’s Behavioural Neuroscience Lab.
 She is involved in the Peer Mentor program in the Department of Psychology along with being a coordinator for the San Bernardino Local Brain Bee.